Global unveiled its 2020/21 programming slate for fall, leading into the new year.

 The dramas returning to Global include medical drama New Amsterdam; psychological thriller Evil; Dick Wolf’s FBI and FBI: Most Wanted; crime thriller The Blacklist; action-adventure series MacGyver; military drama SEAL Team; legal drama Bull; and franchise series NCIS, NCIS: Los Angeles and NCIS: New Orleans.

-Last fall and spring’s most-watched series, reality show Survivor returns for a 41st season.
+Last fall and spring’s most-watched series, reality show Survivor returns for a 41st season at some point in 2021.

-Detective series Private Eyes Season 4 also joins Global’s fall lineup.
-Corus Entertainment and independent studio Entertainment One (eOne) have also confirmed the show’s renewal for Season 5, which will air on Global later in 2021.
+Detective series Private Eyes Season 4 is also coming up, most likely in 2021.
+Corus Entertainment and independent studio Entertainment One (eOne) have also confirmed the show’s renewal for Season 5.

 News, factual & entertainment